Kristina01111000/Drws_site/README.md

 - Look into putting an essay attachment lesson for fourissimo club -> new plugin from peepso
-- Put the fourissimo club into the lesson dropdown

 - Make a fourissimo club group, link to it from the page
-- Get a pdf from dr w for the fourissimo page
-- Make the months for the scorecard, do all the completed stuff, tip
 - Try get to 10 questions for each quiz, if i can’t he will get it started, prompt him to go through them after they are up, ben might send some potential questions, but dont wait for them
 - They have to have joined to have gotten the email
 - See if it looks good to have an image in the email, to see if they separate the email s